Emily

 Name*

-Emily R. Gee is the senior vice president for Inclusive Growth at American Progress.
-In her role, she oversees economic policy, health policy, and the Women’s Initiative.
-She guides the department’s research, policy development, and advocacy to support equitable economic growth and improve health and well-being.
-Previously, she was vice president for Health Policy at American Progress, leading the organization’s efforts across health care and public health.
+Emily R. Gee is the senior vice president for Economic Policy and a senior fellow for the Health Policy department at American Progress.
+In her role, she oversees the Economic Policy department’s research, policy development, and advocacy to improve economic mobility and drive economic growth.
+She was previously American Progress’ senior vice president for Inclusive Growth and vice president for Health Policy, leading the organization’s efforts across health care and public health.

 Prior to joining American Progress, Gee was an economist in the Office of the Assistant Secretary for Planning and Evaluation at the U.S. Department of Health and Human Services, where she worked on implementation of the Affordable Care Act.
 She also served as an economist on the staff of the Council of Economic Advisers in the Obama White House.